Mich0165/SpotifyToExcel/README.md

 Description: A simple app to export Spotify playlist data to Excel

 ## Step 5: Configure your environment variables
-Create a .env file in the project root with the following content:
+-Create a .env file in the project root with the following content:

 SPOTIPY_CLIENT_ID=your_client_id_here